doodspav/atomics/ARCHITECTURE.md

 The files also provide `Atomic` and `AtomicView` classes with the same naming scheme as `AtomicViewContext`.
-They also follow the same inheritance hierarchy except that they additionally inherit from the appropriate mixin class, as shown below using `Atomic`:
+They also follow the same inheritance hierarchy except that they additionally inherit from the appropriate mixin class as shown below, using `Atomic` classes as the example:
 ```
 Atomic <--- ANY
 │